TCP's Initial Congestion Window (ICW, IW or initcwnd)

 - draft-touch-tcpm-automatic-iw-03: Automating the Initial Window in TCP, J. Touch, July 2012

-- draft-irtf-iccrg-sallantin-initial-spreading-01, Safe increase of the TCP's Initial Window Using Initial Spreading, Renaud Sallantin, Cedric Baudoin, Fabrice Arnal, Emmanuel Dubois, Emmanuel Chaput, Andre-Luc Beylot], March 2014
+- draft-sallantin-tcpm-initial-spreading-00, Safe increase of the TCP's Initial Window Using Initial Spreading, Renaud Sallantin, Cedric Baudoin, Fabrice Arnal, Emmanuel Dubois, Emmanuel Chaput, Andre-Luc Beylot, October 2014

 - IETF 78 Proceedings: IRRG meeting, July 2010.
 This contains slides to Matt Mathis' presentation on the IW=10 proposal, as well as some other materials and minutes